Kamuy: Oral history

-"Sending-Back" Rituals
+"Sending-back" rituals

 The Ainu have rituals in which they "send back" the kamuy to the heavens with gifts.
 There are various rituals of this type, including the iomante, the bear ceremony.
 The rituals center around the idea of releasing the kamuy from their disguises, their hayopke, that they have put on to visit the human world in order to receive gifts from the humans.
 The kamuy in their hayopke choose the hunter that will hunt them, giving them the flesh of the animal in turn.
 Once the hayopke is broken, the kamuy are free to return to their world with the gifts from the humans.

 Iomante

-The iomante (see also iyomante), is a ritual in which the people "send-off" the guest, the bear spirit, back to its home in the heavens.
-A bear is raised by the ritual master's wife as a cub.
+The iomante (also spelled iyomante) is a ritual in which the people "send-off" the guest, the bear spirit, back to its home in the heavens.
+A bear is raised by the ritual master's wife from a cub.
 When it is time for the ritual, the men create prayer sticks (inau) for the altar (nusa-san), ceremonial arrows, liquor, and gifts for the spirit in order to prepare for the ritual.
 Prayers are then offered to ape-kamuy, and dances, songs, and yukar are performed.

 The main part of the ritual is performed the next day, taking place at a ritual space by the altar outside.
 Prayers are offered to various kamuy, and then the bear is taken out of its cage with a rope around its neck.
 There is dancing and singing around the bear, and the bear is given food and a prayer.
 The men shoot the ceremonial decorated arrows at the bear, and the ritual master shoots the fatal arrow as the women cry for the bear.
 The bear is strangled with sticks and then taken to the altar where the people give gifts to the dead bear and pray to the kamuy again.
 The bear is dismembered, and the head brought inside.
 There is a feast with the bear's boiled flesh, with performances of yukar, dances, and songs.

 On the third and final day of the ritual, the bear's head is skinned and decorated with inau and gifts.
 It is then put on a y-shaped stick and turned to face the mountains in the east.
 This part of the ritual is to send the bear off to the mountains.
 After another feast, the skull is turned back towards the village to symbolize the kamuy's return to its world.

 In Ainu mythology, the kamuy are believed to return home after the ritual and find their houses filled with gifts from the humans.
-More gifts mean more prestige and wealth in the kamuy's society, and the kamuy will gather his friends and tell them of the generosities of the humans, making the other kamuy wish to go to the human world for themselves.
+More gifts mean more prestige and wealth in the kamuy's society, and the kamuy will gather his friends and tell them of the generosity of the humans, making the other kamuy wish to go to the human world themselves.
 In this way, the humans express their gratitude for the kamuy, and the kamuy will continue to bring them prosperity.